Duncan Barrett: Books

 In 2013, Barrett and Calvi's second book together, GI Brides, was published by Harper, based on interviews with British women who married Americans during the Second World War.
-It soon became a Sunday Times best-seller.
-The following year, a US edition of the book went into The New York Times nonfiction bestseller list.
+It was a Sunday Times best-seller.
+The following year, a US edition of the book made The New York Times nonfiction bestseller list.

-In 2014, Barrett's first solo book, Men of Letters was published by AA Publishing.
+In 2014, Barrett's first solo book, Men of Letters, was published by AA Publishing.
 The book tells the story of the Post Office Rifles during the First World War.

-Barrett and Calvi's third collaboration for HarperCollins, The Girls Who Went to War, tells the true stories of women who served in the Army, Navy and Air Force during the Second World War.
-The book was published on 7 May 2015, and launched the following day to commemorate the 70th anniversary of VE-Day.
+Barrett and Calvi's third collaboration for HarperCollins, The Girls Who Went to War, tells the stories of women who served in the British Army, Royal Navy, and Royal Air Force during the Second World War.
+The book was published on 7 May 2015, and launched the following day to commemorate the 70th anniversary of Victory in Europe Day.
 On 17 May 2015, it went into the Sunday Times bestseller list at number 6.

 In 2018, Barrett’s second solo book, Hitler’s British Isles, was published by Simon & Schuster, based on interviews he conducted with around 100 people who lived through the German occupation of the Channel Islands during the Second World War.

+In 2019, Barrett and Calvi published Zippy and Me, the autobiography of Rainbow puppeteer Ronnie Le Drew, with crowd-funding publisher Unbound.

-In 2024, Barrett and Calvi’s book The Sugar Girls of Love Lane was published by Simon & Schuster, a follow-up to their 2012 book The Sugar Girls, but focusing on Henry Tate’s original Liverpool sugar refinery.
-In 2025, their book Blitz Kids was published by Headline.
+In 2024, Barrett and Calvi’s book The Sugar Girls of Love Lane was published by Simon & Schuster, a follow-up to The Sugar Girls focusing on Henry Tate’s original Liverpool sugar refinery.

+In 2025, Barrett and Calvi's book Blitz Kids was published by Headline to commemorate the 80th anniversary of VE Day.

 Journalism

-Barrett has written for The Guardian, the Daily Express, the Los Angeles Times and Fox News, and contributed reviews to the Evening Standard.
+Barrett has written for The Guardian, the Daily Express, the Los Angeles Times, Fox News, and the Evening Standard.

 Podcasts

+Barrett co-produced the twelve-part podcast series D-Day: The Tide Turns for Noiser Podcast Network, narrated by Paul McGann.
+It was selected as one of The Economists top 10 podcasts of 2024.

-Barrett wrote and co-produced the podcast series Titanic: Ship of Dreams, narrated by Paul McGann, and featuring contributions from his brother Stephen, who discovered that their great-grandfather Jimmy was a coal trimmer on board the ship.
-Produced by Noiser, the series debuted in April 2025.
-It received mostly positive reviews in The Times ('fitted out as lavishly as a White Star Line cabin', 3 stars), The Financial Times ('glossy', 'smart sound design') and the New Statesmen, where reviewer Anna Leszkiewicz praised Barrett's script as 'arresting and immediate'.
+Barrett wrote and co-produced the podcast series Titanic: Ship of Dreams, also narrated by Paul McGann and featuring contributions from his brother Stephen McGann, whose great-grandfather Jimmy was a coal trimmer onboard the ship.
+Also produced by Noiser, the series debuted in April 2025.
+It received mostly positive reviews in The Times and The Financial Times.
+In the New Statesman, Anna Leszkiewicz praised Barrett's script as "arresting and immediate."
+It was shortlisted for two British Podcast Awards, and was chosen by The Atlantic as one of the 20 best podcasts of 2025, as well as by Apple as a top 10 podcast of the year in both the United Kingdom and Ireland.

-Barrett previously co-produced the twelve-part podcast series D-Day: The Tide Turns, also for Noiser, and also narrated by Paul McGann.
-It was selected as one of The Economists Top 10 Podcasts of 2024.
+In April 2025, Barrett chaired an event as part of HistFest at the British Library featuring Stephen McGann and Stephanie Barczewski.

+He has contributed scripts to other Noiser podcasts, including Short History Of..., Real Dictators, and Real Survival Stories, and served as producer on Charles Dickens Ghost Stories and Sherlock Holmes Short Stories.